sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **`zod` Library:** Used for defining and validating tool input schemas.
 - **`diff` Library:** Used by `edit_file` to generate diff output.
 - **`detect-indent` Library:** Used by `edit_file` for indentation handling.
+- **`.github/workflows/publish.yml`:** Defines the automated build and parallel publishing process using GitHub Actions.